Why Freshly Mixed Concrete Achieves Seamless Delivery

-One of the logistical problems we solve regularly is the requirement for multiple batching.
 The way we transport and mix concrete means that we can offer a flexibility when it comes to mixing which other forms of transportation are unable to achieve.
 Suppose your mix needs tweaking on site, or you need 3 different types of concrete.
-The Custom Concrete team can achieve this quickly and easily.
+We can achieve this quickly and easily.

 Working With Custom Concrete

-We are a trusted provider of mixed on site concrete across Bedfordshire, Hertforshire and Buckinghamshire.
+We are a trusted provider of mixed on site concrete across Bedfordshire, Hertfordshire, and Buckinghamshire.
 The Custom Concrete Calculator allows customers to work out in advance what materials are needed in order to eradicate waste.
-Just let us know what mix you need and we will deliver freshly mixed concrete to your site when and where it is required.
+Just let us know what mix you need, and we will deliver freshly mixed concrete to your site when and where it is required.

 Would you like to talk to one of our concrete specialists about site mixed concrete?
 Call us today on 01525 861899